 - 1) The track within working limits must be clear of train occupancy before the transfer of authority can be given.
-The track shall be placed under the control of the roadway worker in charge by the Control Center and written in the Red Book by the RWIC.
+The track shall be placed under the control of the RWIC by the Control Center and written in the Red Book by the RWIC.
 One of the two following methods shall apply: - a.
 Flagmen stationed at each entrance to the track within working limits and instructed by the RWIC to prevent the movement of trains and equipment into the working limits.

 - b.
-Local Control, the roadway worker in charge causing fixed signals at each entrance to the working limits to display an aspect indicating "Stop" by a number of methods known cumulatively as local control, listed below: - i.
-The RWIC must receive authorization from control/dispatch to place interlocking into local control and record date and time within the red book. - ii.
+Local Control, the RWIC may cause fixed signals at each entrance to the working limits to display an aspect indicating "Stop" by a number of methods known cumulatively as local control, listed below: - i.
+The RWIC must receive authorization from Control to place interlocking into local control and record date and time within the red book. - ii.
 Control will notify all trains and personnel to expect red signals and be prepared to stop. - iii.
-Trains will notify control/dispatch upon arrival to red signals - iv.
-Control will notify the RWIC, the RWIC will then upgrade the signal for proper train movement under the direction of the controller - v.
-After work is completed and local control is relinquished, authority of working limits will be returned to the control - 2) An authority for exclusive track occupancy given to the RWIC of the working limits shall be transmitted on a work permit, by relay through a designated employee, in a data transmission, or by oral communication, to the roadway worker by the train controller or control operator in charge of the track and will also be recorded in writing within the UTA issued Red Book used by the Roadway Worker. - a.
-Where authority for exclusive track occupancy is given verbally, the authority shall be written as received by the roadway RWIC and repeated to the issuing controller/dispatcher for verification.
-This process may be conducted by radio from the controller to the RWIC.
-The RWIC must verify that the working limits, times and locations are consistent with the written work permit information submitted to control and repeated to the issuing employee (controller) for verification.
+Trains will notify Control upon their arrival at the red signals. - iv.
+Control will notify the RWIC, the RWIC will then upgrade the signal for proper train movement under the direction of the Controller. - v.
+After work is completed and local control is relinquished, authority of working limits will be returned to Control. - 2) An authority for exclusive track occupancy given to the RWIC of the working limits shall be transmitted on a work permit, by relay through a designated employee, in a data transmission, or by oral communication, to the roadway worker by the Controller who has authority over that section of track and will also be recorded in writing within the UTA issued Red Book used by the Roadway Worker. - a.
+Where authority for exclusive track occupancy is given verbally, the authority shall be written as received by the RWIC and repeated to the issuing Controller for verification.
+This process may be conducted by radio from the Controller to the RWIC.
+The RWIC must verify that the working limits, times, and locations are consistent with the written work permit information submitted to Control and repeated to the Controller for verification.
 The responsible RWIC shall maintain possession of the approved work permit for exclusive track occupancy while the authority for the working limits is in effect, if applicable. - b.
-The controller and RWIC shall make a written or electronic record of all authorities issued to establish exclusive track occupancy. - 3) The extent of working limits established through exclusive track occupancy shall be defined by one of the following physical features clearly identifiable to a train operator or other person operating roadway maintenance machines: - a.
+The Controller and RWIC shall make a written or electronic record of all authorities issued to establish exclusive track occupancy. - 3) The extent of working limits established through exclusive track occupancy shall be defined by one of the following physical features clearly identifiable to a Train Operator or RMM Operator7: - a.
 A Flagger with instructions and capability to hold all trains and equipment clear of the working limits - b.
-A fixed signal that displays an aspect indicating "Stop" - c.
-A station shown in the timetable, and identified by name with a sign, beyond which train movement is prohibited by train movement authority or the provisions of a direct train control system - d.
+A fixed signal that displays an aspect indicating "Stop" - A station shown on the Block Sheet and identified by name with a sign, beyond which train movement is prohibited by train movement authority or the provisions of a direct train control system - d.
 A clearly identifiable milepost sign beyond which train movement is prohibited by train movement authority or the provisions of a direct train control system - e.
-A clearly identifiable physical location prescribed by the operating rules of the railroad that trains may not pass without proper authority.
+A clearly identifiable physical location prescribed by the operating rules of the railroad that trains may not pass without proper authority